Chadtech/react-gulp-browserify-boilerplate/readme.md

 # React Gulp Browserify Boilerplate

 Its basically a template development environment with all of my favorite dependencies.
-It also might be useful to look at, if you are learning how to use Elm.

 How to get going..
 ```